-Products that implement the wireless power specifications may infringe patents owned by members and non-members.
-You may need patent licenses for implementing Qi-compliant products.
+Because some products that use our wireless power specifications may infringe patents owned by members and non-members, patent licenses may be needed on your Qi-compliant products.
 View our IPR Policy for full details.